VericaD/nobel_laureates_pc/documentation/results/occupation_distribution_results.md

 ![Distribution of continets](../../notebooks_jupyter/wikidata_exploration/images/image_discipline/bivariate_discipline_period_destribution.png "Distribution of the continets")

-* Biochemistry: North America stands out,  far more biochemists than average come from the U.S./Canada.
+* Biochemistry: North America stands out and  far more biochemists than average come from the U.S./Canada.
 Every other continent is below the global baseline, indicating under-representation.
-* Other disciplines (all prizes outside biochemistry & physics): North America is strongly under-represented, while every other continent shows a far lower proportion of “other” disciplines.
+* Other disciplines (all prizes outside biochemistry and physics): North America is strongly under-represented, while every other continent shows a slight positive value indicating a slight over-representation.
 Africa, Oceania and South America punch above their weight compared to the baseline.
-* All values hover near zero, there is a  much more even, global distribution of physics Nobel winners.
+* Physics discipline: all values hover near zero, there is a  much more even, global distribution of physics Nobel winners.

 ## Results
 * Biochemistry is is hugely concentrated in North America.
 * Physics is the most evenly distributed discipline.
-* Other disciplines favor Europe, Oceania, South & Africa over North America.
+* Other disciplines favor Europe, Oceania, South America and Africa over North America.